wp-plugins/foxyshop/readme.txt

 Author URI: http://www.foxy-shop.com/<br />

 == Changelog ==

+= 1.51 =
+* Updated FoxyCart Include Files to ColorBox 1.3.16
+* Updated jQuery to 1.4.4 to fix IE 9 problem with 1.4.2.
+Note 1.5 and 1.5.1 still doesn't work with FoxyCart.
+* Tweaked the image key feature so that the current active image will also be the cart image in FoxyCart.
+* See [Release Notes](http://www.foxy-shop.com/2011/03/version-1-51-foxycart-include-update-for-ie-9-compatibility/) for more details

 = 1.50 =
 * New Feature: Product images based on dropdown selection (image key)